coronalabs/corona-docs/markdown/api/library/system/getInfo.markdown

 `"bundleID"` returns bundle/package identifier of the app or `nil` if not applicable.

-`"build"` returns the Corona build string as it appears in the __About__ box of the Corona Simulator.

 ### darkMode
 `"darkMode"` returns either `true` or `false` on platforms that support Dark Mode.